metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 **Root cause:** If you save a question that has never been executed, Metabase runs the question while saving it, which can make the UI look frozen.

-**Steps to take:** This is [a bug][freeze-bug] and we are working to fix it.
-Until it's corrected, the workaround is to run the question before saving it.
+**Steps to take:** This is a bug, and we're working to fix it.
+Until we fix it, the workaround is to run the question before saving it.
 However, it's very likely that the root cause is one of the more common problems described above.

 [admin-caching]: ../configuring-metabase/caching.md
 [bi-best-practices]: https://www.metabase.com/learn/dashboards/bi-dashboard-best-practices